Raj-Shriwastav/Research_paper/README.md

 5. **💬 Chat with the AI**:
    - Ask questions or discuss the summary with the AI. 🤖💬

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details. 📄

 ## 🙏 Acknowledgments

 - **Streamlit** for the easy-to-use web framework. 🎈